Jevoni Robinson

-Jevoni Robinson (born November 16, 1992) is a Jamaican professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL) and former basketball player.
+Jevoni Robinson (born November 16, 1992) is a Jamaican professional Canadian football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL) and former basketball player.
 He played college basketball at NC State and Barry.
-He has also been a member of the Houston Texans of the National Football League (NFL), the San Antonio Commanders of the Alliance of American Football (AAF), the St. Louis Battlehawks of the XFL, and the BC Lions of the CFL.
+He has also been a member of the Houston Texans of the National Football League (NFL), the San Antonio Commanders of the Alliance of American Football (AAF), the St. Louis Battlehawks of the XFL, and the BC Lions and Hamilton Tiger-Cats of the CFL.

 Early life

 Robinson was born in Jamaica, growing up participating in cricket, rugby, soccer, and track.
 He attended Bridgeport High School in Jamaica before moving to the United States and attending Independence High School in Charlotte, North Carolina for his junior and senior years of high school.
 He only played one season of high school football, as a wide receiver, and only caught one pass.
 He did not play basketball in high school.